ruanyl/reapex/README.md

 Reapex is a lightweight "framework" written in TypeScript to build pluggable and extendable redux(react) application

-Reapex is created to serve the following purpose:

-#### Get rid of Redux boilerplate.

-> Action Types are just string constants, and Action Creators are "function constants".
-One can derive Action Type and Action Creator from a reducer function.
-Why would I have to create them manually?

-> Reapex simplified the creation of Action Type/Action Creator/Reducer and combined them to one concept which is called "Mutation".
-It lets you focus on writing the code logic, not copy/paste boilerplates.

-#### Modularization and ready for code splitting and dynamic loading.

-> Reapex is designed in a way that modules have a clear boundary with each other, it forces people to think in a modularized way when working with Reapex.
+Reapex is designed in a way that modules have a clear boundary with each other, it forces people to think in a modularized way when working with Reapex.

-> Reapex support plugin which makes it easy to share reusable modules, for example, publish to npm.
-Such as [reapex-plugin-modal](https://github.com/ReapexJS/reapex-plugin-modal)
+Reapex supports plugins which make it easy to share reusable modules among projects.
+Or even publishing to npm.
+Such as [reapex-plugin-dataloader](https://github.com/ReapexJS/reapex-plugin-dataloader)

 #### Built with the love of TypeScript
-> Reapex is written with TypeScript which means you get strong typed state, selectors, actions.
+> Reapex is written with TypeScript and it offers strongly typed state, selectors, actions.

 ## Features
-- [x] Reapex will automatically create actions/action types, much less boilerplate which makes app easy to maintain and less refactoring costs
+- [x] Reapex will automatically create actions/action types, much less boilerplate which makes app easy to maintain and refactor
-- [x] Reapex loads modules dynamically(code-split), sagas/reducers are registered automically
+- [x] Reapex loads modules dynamically, sagas/reducers are registered dynamically which makes code-splitting easy
-- [x] Reapex supports plugin, application can be easily extended
+- [x] Plugin support, create reusable and shareable code easily
-- [x] Super lightweight, can be easily intergrated with existing react/redux/redux-sagas application
+- [x] Lightweight, easy to integrate with existing react/redux/redux-sagas application

+## Examples

+1. [Counter](https://codesandbox.io/s/reapex-example-counter-9pyy6): A legendary Counter example
+2. [Login Form](https://codesandbox.io/s/reapex-login-form-7f3m6): Side effects handling with the demo of API call

-## Getting started with a simple `Counter` [example](https://github.com/ReapexJS/reapex-example)
+## Getting started with a simple `Counter` example

 ```
 npm i reapex --save